jbexta/AgentPilot/README.md

 # 🤖 OpenAgent
 OpenAgent is a zero-shot conversational agent with a ReAct system that supports both hard-coded actions and code interpreter actions.

-Hard coded actions give near instant responses and allow full control over action logic and dialogue integration.<br>
+Hard coded actions give near instant responses while allowing full control over action logic and dialogue integration.<br>

 Adding a new Action is as easy as adding a new class, and instantly ready to use with ReAct.

-A code interpreter is used when a task cannot be completed using explicitly defined actions.
-It can execute Python code, and is better suited for more difficult tasks.
+~~A code interpreter is used when a task cannot be completed using explicitly defined actions.
+It can execute Python code, and is better suited for more difficult tasks.~~

 This blend of hard-coded actions and a code interpreter allows the Agent to be fast and reliable when it can be, and more powerful when it needs to be.

 ## Features

 ### 📄 Tasks
-A Task is created when one or more Actions are detected.<br>
+A Task is created when one or more Actions are detected.

+A single action can be detected and executed on its own without using ReAct.

-If a request is complex enough then ReAct is used (If enabled in the config setting `react > enabled`).<br>
+If a request is complex enough then ReAct is used (If enabled in the config).<br>

-By only running ReAct when necessary, the latency for single action tasks is minimised.
-This is the default behaviour and can be changed in the config setting `react > always-use-react`
+By only running ReAct when necessary, the latency for single action tasks is minimised and token count reduced.

-If ReAct fails to execute the task, then the task will be passed to the code interpreter.
+If ReAct fails to execute the task, ~~then the task will be passed on to the code interpreter.~~

-Actions can be categorized, allowing many more Actions to be available to the Agent and reducing token count when not using a vector db.
+By default GPT 3.5 is used everywhere except the code interpreter, making it affordable for every day use.

 ### 👸 Behaviour
 Agents support definition of character behaviour, allowing them to reply and sound like a celebrity or a character using TTS services that support this feature.
 In the future there will be support for offline TTS models.<br>